If you can walk or cycle into the City of London/Shoreditch or Westminster then you can safely enjoy one of our walks

-"Throughly enjoyed the walk, Andi is a lovely guy and he's extremely knowledgeable."
+Thoroughly enjoyed the walk, Andi is a lovely guy and he's extremely knowledgeable.

 from the clever placing of historical fact with historical place.
 I enjoyed it so much, I signed up for Andi's Ghost walk

 Jennet & I did the Ghosts, Poltergeist & Body-snatchers walk.
-It was really atmospheric & Andy's knowledge is encylopaedic.
+It was really atmospheric & Andy's knowledge is encyclopaedic.